bbakerx/profile_site/README.md

 how to make a server with node --

-create a repo
+- create a repo
-clone your repo
+- clone your repo
-nam init
+- npm init
+- Install express, “npm install express —save
+- create app.js
-Install express, “nam install express —save create app.js set up your application with express. (expressjs.com) set up express static in public/ create public/index.html with “hello world”
+- set up your application with express. (expressjs.com)
+- set up express static in public/
+- create public/index.html with “hello world”